emacs-mirror/emacs/mps/manual/source/mmref/recycle.rst

 One-bit reference counting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another variation on reference counting, called :term:`one-bit reference counting`, uses a single bit flag to indicate whether each object has either "one" or "many" references.
+Another variation on reference counting, known as the :term:`one-bit reference count`, uses a single bit flag to indicate whether each object has either "one" or "many" references.
 If a reference to an object with "one" reference is removed, then the object can be recycled.
 If an object has "many" references, then removing references does not change this, and that object will never be recycled.
 It is possible to store the flag as part of the *pointer* to the object, so no additional space is required in each object to store the count.
 One-bit reference counting is effective in practice because most actual objects have a reference count of one.

 Weighted reference counting